 The Dog’s Bollocks, in a side street between Buitenkant Street and Hope Street in Gardens, is a hole-in-the-wall gem.
 It is, basically, a roofed in passageway between two garages: long, narrow and furnished with wire garden furniture.
 At the back is a coffee bar.
 During daytime opening hours, it’s known as The Bitch’s Tits.
 Collectively, it’s known as Yard.

 For craft beer drinking, though, the night-time version is the time to go because then you get to sample the incredible burgers.
-They make only fifty a night.
-The premise is simple: put your name on the board, sit back and watch the hipsters be hip while you enjoy a beer until your name is called.
+The premise is simple: get your order in at the counter, sit back, and watch the hipsters be hip while you enjoy a beer until your name is called.
 Then choose which version of burger you want and eat.
 A lot.
 They’re huge.

 Devil's Peak Brewery and The Taproom, Salt River